Benappiahpoku/bootstrap4linuxnpmscripts/how to setup linux npmscripts bootstrap build .md

   - minify  ==> cleancss --level=1 --source-map --source-map-inline-sources --output assets/css/style.min.css assets/css/style.css
   -
   -
+# how to install and use browser-sync?
+  - sudo npm install -g --unsafe-perm browser-sync
+  - browser-sync start --server --files . checks the index.html for changes
+  - move index.html to main folder and sync from there

 # what is the current build process?
   - we compile style.scss to style.css in assets